JDrost1818/plaster-python/README.md

 the root will be `src/main/com/example/`

+### Installation
+Python's `setuptools` must be installed to install Plaster.
+If on a linux system, use the following:

+    sudo apt-get install python-setuptools

+Then download Plaster onto your machine, navigate to the directory in which it was downloaded and run:

+    python setup.py install

 ### Customization
-Per default, Spring Generator will auto-discover necessary configurations and then use best-practices to decide where and how to generate files.
-However, if you would like to customize the generation of the files, Spring Generator gives you the ability to alter defaults by placing `bootgen.yml` in the root of the project.
+Per default, Plater will auto-discover necessary configurations and then use best-practices to decide where and how to generate files.
+However, if you would like to customize the generation of the files, Plater gives you the ability to alter defaults by placing `bootgen.yml` in the root of the project.
 The following configurations are supported: